Stability and bifurcation of mixing in the Kuramoto model with inertia: The spectral analysis

 \end{remark} \begin{remark}\lbl{rem.generalized} The positive generalized eigenvalue $\lambda(K), K>K_c,$ identified in the theorem is an eigenvalue of $\bS$.
 At $K=K_c+0$ it hits the residual spectrum of $\bS$.
 There are no eigenvalues of $\bS$ for $K\le K_c$.
 However, as a generalized eigenvalue, $\lambda(K)$ is well defined for $K_c-\epsilon<K\le K_c$.
 It crosses the imaginary axis transversally at $K=K_c$. \end{remark}

-The proof of the theorem relies on the following observations. \begin{lemma} For $\mathcal{D}(\lambda)$, we have
+The proof of the theorem relies on the following observations. \begin{lemma} Let $g$ be an even unimodal probability density function (Figure~\ref{f.1}\textbf{a}).
+Then

-In addition, $\mathcal{C}=\cD(\iu\R)$ is a bounded closed curve which intersects positive real semiaxis at a unique point $(g_0,0)$ (see Figure~\ref{f.1}(b)). \end{lemma} We postpone the proof of Lemma~\ref{lem.D} until after the proof of the theorem.
+Here, $\pv$ stands for the Cauchy principal value of an improper integral.
+In addition, $\mathcal{C}=\cD(\iu\R)$ is a bounded closed curve which intersects the positive real semiaxis at a unique point $(g_0,0)$ (see Figure~\ref{f.1}\textbf{b}). \end{lemma} We postpone the proof of Lemma~\ref{lem.D} until after the proof of the theorem.

 \begin{proof}[Proof of Theorem~\ref{thm.crossing}] Let $\mu>0$ be an eigenvalue of $\bW$.
-Note that $\mathcal{C}=\cD(i\R)$ is a bounded closed curve intersecting positive real semiaxis at a single point $(g_0,0)$ by Lemma \ref{lem.D}.
+Note that $\mathcal{C}=\cD(\iu \R)$ is a bounded closed curve intersecting positive real semiaxis at a single point $(g_0,0)$ by Lemma \ref{lem.D}.
 Since $\cD (\lambda)$ is holomorphic in $\mathbb{H}_0$, by the Argument Principle, the eigenequation

 has a root in $\mathbb{H}_0$ if the winding number of $\cD$ about $(K\mu)^{-1}$ is positive.
 Therefore, \eqref{EVeqn} has no roots in $\mathbb{H}_0$ for $0<K\mu<g_0^{-1}$ for any $\mu \in \sigma_p (\bW)\backslash \{0\}$, i.e., for $K\in [0,K_c)$ with $K_c=(\mu_{max} g_0)^{-1}$.
-Since $g(\omega)$ is an even function, $\cD(i\R)$ intersects positive real semiaxis when $\lambda = 0$.
+Since $g(\omega)$ is an even function, $\cD(\iu \R)$ intersects positive real semiaxis when $\lambda = 0$.
 This implies that $g_0 = \lambda (0)$, which is obtained from (\ref{D-1}) as

 This proves the first statement of the theorem with formulae (\ref{criticalK}) and (\ref{g0}).

 Since $\cD^\prime(0)\neq 0$ by Lemma \ref{lem.D} and $\cD$ is holomorphic at $0$, it is locally invertible, and the inverse is a holomorphic function.
 By differentiating both sides of \eqref{EVeqn} with respect to $K$, we have